JanaLasser/network_extraction/README.md

 ```
 sudo make install
 ```
-Now you have resolved the openCV dependency of the wrapper and you can install
+Now you have resolved the openCV dependency of the wrapper and
 ```
-pip install pyopencv
+import cv2
 ```
+should work inside a python shell.

 Important note: NET does only work with openCV versions 2.x as in 3.x the syntax of the find contour function changes.
 ________________________________________________________